-The variation is sent to Procurement prior to being implemented to enable accurate contract recording and appropriate notices to be published.
+The variation is sent to the Procurement Team prior to being implemented to enable accurate contract recording and appropriate notices to be published.

 Where a variation to a contract is required which is not provided for within the contract, a variation will not automatically be permitted.
-Officers must consult with Procurement and have agreement on behalf of the Head and Law and Governance before taking any action to modify the contract.
+Officers must consult with the Procurement Team and have agreement on behalf of the Head and Law and Governance before taking any action to modify the contract.
 A variation of a FTS contract will only be allowed where it is a permitted variation in accordance with procurement law and it has had written approval of the Monitoring Officer (Head of Law and Governance).

 Interpreting the contract rules